Brabham BT21C car-by-car histories

 The Brabham BT21C illustrates how difficult it can be to research individual racing car histories.
 Of the 18 that Brabham records say were built, we know that one car stayed in the UK for Sir Nicholas Williamson to use in hillclimbs and another appeared in the UK two years later for Malcolm Eaves, so the other 16 presumably went to the US via Fred Opert.
 If Brabham records could be located, it is likely that they would just give Opert’s name as agent so they probably would not allow us to identify individual owners.
 SCCA records from that period paid no attention to chassis numbers and as the BT21C appeared four years before the SCCA introduced log books, many BT21Cs will never have been logbooked.
 We are therefore left with many cars that raced in the US but very few clues to their identities.
 However, this page will act as a resource to owners and we will, over time, make some progress.

-Of the US cars, so far just four have been identified: Peter Nichols Goetz’ BT21C/1, Don Delamore’s BT21C/8, Noel McGlothlin’s BT21C/14 and Gari Andreini’s BT21C/16.
-That leaves up to 12 cars for which the first owner is not yet known.
-This compares with 12 unidentified cars in 1968 (see next section).
+Of the US cars, so far just five have been identified: Peter Nichols Goetz’ BT21C/1, Don Delamore’s BT21C/8, Charlie Adams' BT21C/12, Noel McGlothlin’s BT21C/14 and Gari Andreini’s BT21C/16.
+That leaves up to 11 cars for which the first owner is not yet known, which compares rather neatly with 11 unidentified cars in 1968 (see next section).

 If you can add any further information, please email Allen.